valory-xyz/autonolas-aip/content/aips/core-build-a-pose.md

 ## Implementation

 The proposal shall be considered implemented once the first PoSe has matured from the programme.
+Implementation details will be added as the development progresses.

+We have already completed these milestones:

+- *Community discussion*: Relevant discussion in [Contribute](https://contribute.olas.network) and [Discord](https://discord.com/channels/899649805582737479/1121019872839729152)

+Next steps:

+- *Temperature Check Snapshot*: Create a temperature check on all AIP-2 components.

 ## Copyright